(To volunteer click on the Volunteer Opportunities tab to the upper right.)

 20. Have fun on the trails!

-All training sessions and meetings are included in volunteer hour commitment below.
-For additional information or to apply for a volunteer opportunity contact Hills Alive at HillsAlive@HabitatAuthority.org or call 562-945-9003, and ask for Andrea.
+For additional information or to apply for a volunteer opportunity, please contact us at info@HabitatAuthority.org or call (562) 945-9003.
 Applications, interviews and background checks are required.
-Must 18 years old and over.
+Must be 18 years old and over.